Ezeah/number-classification-api/README.md

 npm start
 ```

-The API will be available at `http://localhost:3000/api/classify-number?number=<input-number>`.
+The API will be available at:
-or

 ```
 https://number-classification-api-v0n3.onrender.com/api/classify-number/?number=<input-number>
 ```